Sections In This Article

 A simple example is a Spirograph, a children’s toy which uses a system of cogs with holes for pens, to create attractive geometric shapes.
 The ratio between the sizes of the cogs, and the position of the holes for the pens, form an algorithm, encoded in the physical parts, to produce visual designs:

 The process of algorithmic design often begins by thoroughly comprehending the problem at hand, breaking it down into smaller, more manageable components.
-This step involves analyzing the problem’s requirements, constraints, and desired outcomes.
+This step involves analysing the problem’s requirements, constraints, and desired outcomes.
 It’s crucial to have a clear understanding of the problem and the context in which the solution will be applied.

 Following problem analysis, algorithmic design involves devising a way to use an algorithm to generate desired results.
 The degree to which this is an experimental process can vary widely.
 Sometimes the desired result is known with a fair degree of accuracy before the algorithm is used, sometimes the algorithm is chosen so as to produce unexpected results, then usually modified or redefined by the human user.